 When the oppo and the ref arrive make sure you introduce yourself and tell them where their changing rooms are and which pitch you'll be on.
-It's a good idea to collect any subs, fines or fees BEFORE the game, so people can't disappear straight afterwards claiming they 'forgot' to pay.

-While you're getting changed, choose who will put the nets up and who will put the flags out.
+Ask specific players to put the nets up and who will put the flags out.
 The easiest thing to do is get the back four and the goalkeeper to put the nets up, the midfielders to put the flags out and the strikers to make sure the ball is pumped up and given to the referee.
 Substitutes are responsible for making sure there is a working lighter for half-time fags.

 During the game

 If you want you can get some other mug to lead the team on the pitch.
-There are usually a few out there who don't like doing the organising but do like bellowing clichés at their team mates.
+There are usually a few out there who don't like doing the organising but do like bellowing mantras at their team mates.
 These include "come lads, we gotta put it in!", "110% lads, gotta want it!" and the classic "Take him out!!!!!".

 After the game

-After the game you should get yourself to the side of the pitch nearest the club house and play sheep dog to stop the lazy fuckers escaping without gathering the flags and the nets.
+After the game you should get yourself to the side of the pitch nearest the clubhouse and play sheep dog to stop the lazy fuckers escaping without gathering the flags and the nets.

-reporting your result
+Reporting your result

 You have to tell the club, obviously, but you also have to report your result to the SAL or the AFA.